2026

 Assignment can be found here.

 Taken by Rajaswa Patil and Pranav Mahajan.
-The course included introduction to fundamental concepts of Machine Learning and Deep learning and hand-on experience through projects and self-organized Kaggle competitions.
+The course included introduction to fundamental concepts of Machine Learning and Deep learning and hands-on experience through projects and self-organized Kaggle competitions.
 Batch strength: 120 students.
 Course handout.

 Course taken by Ashwin Vaswani, Rijul Ganguly.
 Course handout.